la2050/archive/_projects/2016/helping-l-a-live-healthier-one-taco-at-a-time.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Dear Mama will use the 100,000 grant to  mobilize and revolutionize healthy food throughout the Los Angeles county.
+We have a three-part initiative that will allow us to impact and improve the health of millions of Angelenos.
+We will use our mobile food trucks to travel throughout the Los Angeles county and deliver healthy plant-based food options.
+Through engagement of classes and workshops will be educated and empower families and community members  to charge of their eating habits.
 project_impact: >-
   ["Access to healthy food","Housing affordability","Exposure to air toxins","Self-sufficiency","Obesity","Local water","Resilient